EricZinda/Perplexity/docs/pxint/pxint0120ErrorsConceptualFailures.md

 Thus: We know *where* the failed predication is in the execution order.

-So, in the scope-resolved tree for "a dog is large":
+So, in the scope-resolved mrs for "a dog is large":

 ~~~
           ┌────── _dog_n_1(x3)